Pimentoso/TouhouPad_v2/README.md

 ## Flashing the firmware

 - Method 1: flash `firmware/pimentoso_touhoupad_default.hex` using QMK Toolbox.
-- Methos 2: flash it directly using qmk firmware: `make pimentoso/touhoupad:default:flash` (not available yet)
+- Method 2: flash it directly using qmk firmware: `make pimentoso/touhoupad:default:flash`
+- To enter bootloader mode: the bottom of the pad is completely exposed so you have access to the Arduino Pro micro.
+Just short together the RST and GND pins using a metal object to access bootloader mode.